Friday, March 12, 2010

 20 Malta

-B: The metaphors here soon reach saturation point but they’re pretty clever for the most part.
+B: The metaphors here soon reach saturation point, but they’re pretty clever for the most part.
 I like the pairing of “You colour me blue, turn my passion to red / It’s feelin’ like I’ve become indigo”.
 Hard to find any words that even vaguely sound like, rhyme or fit with ‘vertigo’, so they get the thumbs up for that alone.

 V: *Which makes me wonder why they went all oriental with it.
-Doesn’t smack of the east to me at all.
-Who knew that the beefcake on the violin is actually a famous, er, violinist?
-Apparently he’s a doctor, too.
-The things you learn when you do a bit of research.
-The Maltese would have been right to feel cheated by the director here: he manages to miss large swathes of choreography.
+It doesn’t smack of the east to me at all.
+The Maltese would have been right to feel cheated by the director here: he manages to miss large swathes of the choreography.
 They would also have been right to feel short-changed by Ms Lewis, who holds herself back to such an extent that she mucks up all of the big notes in the chorus.
+[Googles]

 21 Andorra

-B: Catalan looks quite odd at times, doesn’t it, when you get lines like “Podem unir-nos, fer-ho bé”.
+’re presented with lines like “Podem unir-nos, fer-ho bé”.
 This has some fairly stark truths for what is essentially a naïve schoolboy essay.

 A: Offsetting the potentially eye-rolling message of the lyrics with some West Coast grunge was always going to make it more palatable.
 The pace is relentless.